livecode/livecode-ide/notes/bugfix-21576.md

-# Updated documentation for the DataGrid commands deleteLine and deleteLines which are no longer synonymous.
+# Split non-synonymous DataGrid commands deleteIndex and deleteIndexes as well as deleteLine and deleteLines in the documentation.